englucrai/SFND_feature_tracking/README.md

 5. Descriptor Matching

 FLANN matching and k-nearest neighbor selection are done.
-Both methods must are selectable using the respective strings in the main function.
+Both methods are selectable using the respective strings in the main function.

 6. Descriptor Distance Ratio